-The National Electrical Contractors Association is a National Association devoted to the interests of the electrical contracting industry in the nation as a whole.
+The National Electrical Contractors Association is a National Trade Association devoted to the interests of the electrical contracting industry in the nation as a whole.
 The determination of the desirability of any State or local legislation or the form thereof is left for the decision of the electrical contractors in each locality or State acting individually or through their autonomous Chapters.

-NECA believes that it is in the public interest and the interest of the electrical contracting industry throughout the United States as a whole that local codes based on national codes be adopted to provide safety standards for all electrical installations.
-The association also believes that the requirements of the most recently published edition of the National Electrical Code® together with provisions for proper inspection represents the minimum necessary in the interests of the public and the industry.
-NECA also recognizes, however, that any political subdivision may adopt higher standards where local conditions warrant and a greater degree of public safety from hazards is deemed desirable.
+NECA believes it is in the best interest of the consumer, the general public, and the electrical contracting industry throughout the United States as a whole, that local jurisdictions should adopt the requirements of the most recent edition of the National Electrical Code (NEC®) unamended, to provide minimum safety standards for all electrical installations.
+The association also believes that the requirements of the most recently published edition of the NEC®, together with provisions for proper electrical inspection, represents the minimum necessary legislation needed to protect the interests of the public and the industry.
+However, NECA also recognizes that any political subdivision may adopt higher standards where local or unique conditions warrant and a greater degree of public safety from hazards is deemed desirable.

 (Adopted Jan.
 4, 1955) (Revised Nov.
 6, 1959, Oct.
 6, 1979, Oct.
 3, 2015, Sept.
 14, 2019, Oct.
-9, 2021)
+9, 2021, Sept.
+29, 2023)